-Supreme court blocks California law on anti-abortion centers
+Supreme Court blocks California law on anti-abortion centers

 U.S. Attorney General Jeff Sessions said, “We are pleased that today’s decision protects Americans’ freedom of speech.
 Speakers should not be forced by their government to promote a message with which they disagree, and pro-life pregnancy centers in California should not be forced to advertise abortion and undermine the very reason they exist.”

+The decision “weaponizes the First Amendment,” said Shilpa Phadke, vice president of the Women’s Initiative at the Center for American Progress liberal advocacy group.

+“By siding with fake healthcare centers, the court has made public health second to far-right political views,” Phadke added.

 There are roughly 2,700 crisis pregnancy centers in the United States, including around 200 in California, according to abortion rights advocates, vastly outnumbering abortion clinics.
-California officials said some of the centers mislead women by presenting themselves as full-service reproductive healthcare facilities, going so far as to resemble medical clinics, down to lab coats worn by staff.

-While the ruling could make it harder for Democratic states that may be inclined to crack down on these centers to impose regulations, the court’s endorsement of the free speech argument could help abortion rights advocates challenge laws in Republican-governed states imposing burdensome requirements on abortion clinics.
+The law does not require abortion referral or prevent the centers from voicing their anti-abortion views, but rather helps ensure that clients are made aware of abortion and family planning services available elsewhere, California argued.

 The justices reversed a 2016 ruling by the San Francisco-based 9th U.S. Circuit Court of Appeals that refused to block the law because it likely did not violate free speech rights.